MrkyWtrs/ruida_bridge/README.md

 > [!WARNING]
 > Ruida Bridge can send real movement and job commands to a physical laser controller.
-> Use it only on a trusted local Home Assistant system.
-Do not expose the add-on, MQTT broker, or Ingress UI to the public internet.

-> [!NOTE]
-> Ruida Bridge has only been tested on an RDC6442S-B(EC) controller.
-Other Ruida models may work.
-If you test another model successfully, please let us know so it can be added to the supported controller list.
-Home Assistant add-on for connecting a Ruida laser controller to Home Assistant using MQTT.

-Ruida Bridge gives you a mobile-friendly Home Assistant dashboard for monitoring and controlling your Ruida laser from your phone, tablet, or desktop.
-See the features list below.

-> [!WARNING]
-> Ruida Bridge can send real movement and job commands to a physical laser controller.
 > [!WARNING]
 > Use it only on a trusted local Home Assistant system.
 Do not expose the add-on, MQTT broker, or Ingress UI to the public internet.

 > [!WARNING]
 > Ruida Bridge has only been tested on an RDC6442S-B(EC) controller.